What You Will Find In Your Kit

 These items will come into play later in development.

 You will be greeted by a boot screen:

-When the boot process finished you should be presented with the Qt demo screen.
-There are several demos showing various features, including coffee demos for both resistive and capacitive screens.
-To scroll through the demos, use the buttons on the right (best with resistive screens), or the swipe area on the left (best with capacitive screens).
+When the boot process is finished, you will be presented with a screen with several Qt demos showing various supported features.
+To scroll through the demos, use the buttons on the right (best with resistive screens) or the swipe area on the left (best with capacitive screens).